-Dr. Verghese helps patients determine the most appropriate treatment based on various criteria including the type of skin cancer and its location on the body.
+Dr. George Verghese helps patients determine the most appropriate treatment based on various criteria including the type of skin cancer and its location on the body.

 Skin cancer is the most common form of human cancers, affecting more than one million Americans every year.

 One in five Americans will develop skin cancer at some point in their lives.
 Skin cancers are generally curable if caught early.